Police chief names victims of Raleigh mass shooting; 5 dead, 2 injured

 RALEIGH, N.C.
-(WNCN) — Raleigh Police Chief Stella Patterson, Raleigh Mayor Mary-Ann Baldwin and Governor Roy Cooper gathered Friday morning to share new details about the mass shooting that killed five and injured two in Raleigh on Thursday.
+(WNCN) — Raleigh Police Chief Estella Patterson, Raleigh Mayor Mary-Ann Baldwin and Gov. Roy Cooper gathered Friday morning to share new details about the mass shooting that killed five and injured two in Raleigh on Thursday.

-Chief Patterson identified the five victims killed, including off-duty Raleigh police officer Gabriel Torres, 29 who she said was on his way to work when he was gunned down.
+Patterson identified the five victims killed, including off-duty Raleigh police officer Gabriel Torres, 29, who she said was on his way to work when he was gunned down.

 Just after 5 p.m. on Thursday, the mass shooting took place on and near the Neuse River Greenway and the Hedingham subdivision of northeast Raleigh, Mayor Mary-Ann Baldwin said in a public statement just after 9 p.m. on Thursday.